microsoft/windows-containers-demos/django-poll-app/README.md

 .\create-acr.ps1
 ```

-## Push the custom Docker image into ACR
+## Push the custom Docker image to ACR

 ```
 docker login <acr-container-registry>
 docker tag poll_app:latest <acr-container-registry>/poll_app:latest
 docker push <acr-container-registry>/poll_app:latest
 ```
+Now, enable Microsoft Defender for container registries from the portal which includes a vulnerability scanner to scan the images in Azure Container Registry registries and provide deeper visibility into your images vulnerabilities.

 ## Create file share
 File Share stores the raw data of application.
 Follow the below path to get the script: